AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_account.html.markdown

 * `awsgov_access_key` - (Optional) AWS Access Key.
 Required when creating an account for AWS Gov.
 * `awsgov_secret_key` - (Optional) AWS Secret Key.
 Required when creating an account for AWS Gov.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `account_original_name` - Name of the account when it was created.

 -> **NOTE:** Please make sure that the IAM roles/profiles have already been created before running this, if `aws_iam = true`.
 More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html

 ## Import